 Having recruited the talent, retaining it within the business is a key contributor to the delivery of high-quality audits.
 Retention can vary based on external drivers such as market conditions.
-However, there is one factor that is consistent around the globe: employee expectations.
+However, there is one factor that is globally consistent: employee expectations.